The Definition of Burglary

 Above all, you should build key security into your staff training programme.
 Ensure that only specially selected staff have access to certain keys or combination locks, and that keys to secure areas are not left within the shop.
 Selected staff or managers must thoroughly understand their responsibilities for locking and securing fastenings on windows and doors, cabinets, internal offices where cash may be held, safes, rooflights and any other exits.

-Your local crime prevention officer will be able to develop your awareness and knowledge about suitable crime prevention measures for your shop.
-He or she can also advise you about vetting new staff to reduce the risk of burglaries and other retail crimes being organised or assisted from within.
+Your local crime prevention officer will be able to develop your awareness and knowledge about suitable crime prevention measures for your business.
+You can find their contact details here.

 Look after Stock and Cash